 Centuries later, the architecture evolved into an academic dead end.
 When buildings were designed, the style was just a simple choice.
 Academic recipes were accessed to design it classical, baroque, and whatever sub-style the client would like.

 The columns, the cornices, the strips, the caryatids, well, all decorations were prefabricated by artisans on demand.
-Actually, even it might sound like a tough word, it was a kitsch industry, supporting the architecture.
+Even though it might sound like a tough word, it was a kitsch industry supporting architecture.

 They denied the decoration.

 Modern architecture tried to emphasize the functionality of buildings.
-The architects realized that an aesthetic principle as symmetry can be an enemy of proper functionality.
+The architects realized that an aesthetic principle such as symmetry could be an enemy of proper functionality.

 Ironically, they discovered new aesthetics in the decoration denial.